Knowledge Sheaves: A Sheaf-Theoretic Framework for Knowledge Graph Embedding: ADDITIONAL EXPERIMENTAL DETAILS

-In this form, we see that the Laplacian of this knowledge sheaf $\mat{L}_{\Fc^G}$ corresponds to the inverse covariance matrix:

-This relationship between harmonic extension and marginalization under Gaussian priors implies a number of interesting directions for future work.
-For example, it can be shown that the probability of observing any choice of embedding decomposes as a product of node and edge potential functions which are parameterized by $\mat{L}_{\Fc^G}$ which provides a statistical interpretation of observing an entity embedding within a knowledge graph as inversely proportional to the discrepancy it introduces with respect to its neighbors~\cite{malioutov2006walk}.
-This statistical interpretation is reminiscent of problems like covariance selection or graphic lasso, and the relationship between sheaf embedding, graphical likelihood estimation, and belief propagation deserves further investigation.

-\section{Additional experimental details}
+\section{ADDITIONAL EXPERIMENTAL DETAILS}

-For simplicity, we test on the ``easy'' test set for each complex query structure which consists of query structures composed of individual triplets that have been seen at least once in the training set.
-Because each complex query in the test set may have a number of feasible answers, we compute these measures on the filtered dataset which corresponds to reducing the ranking of entities by the number of acceptable answers for each query.
+The ``easy'' test set for each complex query structure consists of query structures composed of individual triplets that have been seen at least once in the training set whereas the ``hard'' test set answers require at least one edge absent from the training set to be inferred~\citep{ren2020beta}.
+Because each complex query in the test set may have a number of feasible answers, we compute performance on the filtered dataset which amounts to reducing the ranking of entities by the number of acceptable answers for each query, computed independently for the ``easy'' and ``hard'' answer sets.

-We compute the mean reciprocal rank (MRR), hits at 1 (H@1), and hits at 10 (H@10) from the rankings, according to their assigned score per test query, across all entities in the knowledge graph.
+We compute the mean reciprocal rank (MRR) and Hits at 10 (Hits@10) from the rankings, according to their assigned score per test query, across all entities in the knowledge graph.
 Given a set of test triplets $\mathcal{T}_{\text{test}}$, MRR is defined as

-For a ranking, denoted $\text{rank}(t)$, of the ``true'' entity $t$ over all other entities in the knowledge graph.
+For a ranking, denoted $\text{rank}(t)$, of the true entity $t$ score over the score of all other entities in the knowledge graph.
 The hits at $K$ metrics are defined as the proportion of true entities with ranking below some threshold $K$:

-We also compare the performance of the harmonic extension approach to a more naive method for answering complex queries within the ShvT model.
-This approach, as detailed in Guu et al.~\cite{guu2015traversing}, amounts to summation across all entity and relation embeddings involved in the complex query.
-From the outperformance of the harmonic extension approach relative to this naive method (Table~\ref{tab:transe_traversal}), we can conclude that optimization implemented by harmonic extension effectively constrains the intermediate embeddings, perhaps limiting cascading errors across the composite relations.